-I am a poet, literary critic, and occasional translator who studies poetry across a range of forms, historical periods, and regions.
-My new book, Underworld Lit (Wave Books 2020), is a long narrative poem cast in the form of lecture notes for an imaginary course in the humanities—incorporating elements of academic satire, a survivor’s memoir, translations from obscure works of world literature, and a Borgesian journey through the underworlds of various cultures.
+I am a poet, scholar, and literary editor who studies poetry across a range of forms, historical periods, and regions.
+My most recent book of poetry, Underworld Lit (Wave Books 2020), is a long narrative poem cast in the form of lecture notes for an imaginary course in the humanities—incorporating elements of academic satire, a survivor’s memoir, translations from obscure works of world literature, and a Borgesian journey through the underworlds of various cultures.
 My work on this project has been supported by fellowships from the Guggenheim Foundation, the Creative Capital Foundation, and the National Endowment for the Arts.
+Underworld Lit was a finalist for the Griffin International Poetry Prize, the Poetry Societ of America's Four Quartets Prize, and a TLS Book of the Year for 2020.

 My previous book of poetry, Voyager (University of California Press 2011), is a work of literary erasure in which I selectively delete words from the English-language memoir of Kurt Waldheim—a former intelligence officer in Hitler’s Wehrmacht who went on, many years later, to serve as Secretary General of the United Nations—in order to expose the multiverse of subtexts concealed within any totalizing dream of identity.
 Voyager was named one of the best books of poetry in 2011 by The New Yorker, The Believer, and National Public Radio.